soypat/go-maquina/README.md

 # go-maquina

-Create finite-state machines in Go.
+Create finite-state machines in Go delightfully.
 Inspired by [stateless](https://github.com/qmuntal/stateless).

 _Maquina_ is the spanish word for machine.
 It is pronounced maa-kee-nuh, much like _machina_ from the Latin calque [_deus-ex-machina_](https://en.wikipedia.org/wiki/Deus_ex_machina).